hkupty/hkupty.github.io/_posts/2016-03-19-Functional-Programming-Concepts-Idioms-and-Philosophy.md

 Some Idioms not Quite Familiar
 ------------------------------

 Coming from OO to FP might be complicated if you have never seen a FP source code and how it looks like.
 You'll probably not be seeing the `for` and `if` commands you are used to, but instead, `map`, `reduce`, `filter` and `flatten`.
-You'll learn of the (not so complicated) [Monads][monad] and [Algebraic Data Types][algebraic-scala].
+You'll learn of the (not so complicated) [Monads][monad], Functors and [Algebraic Data Types][algebraic-scala].
 What is all that supposed to mean and why can't the old structures be used?

 I'll be using the [scala][scala] names for the idioms presented here, but they are all the same in functional languages.

-### Learn You a Monad For a Greater Good
+### Monads, Functors and Friends

 Monads are [amazingly simple][simple-monad] with amazingly complicated rules.
 Monads are containers.
 Period.
-There are rules that regulate how Monads work and interact with other Monads, but you may leave that to later (but don't forget about it, ok?).
+There are rules that regulate how Monads work and interact with other Monads and this rules also define terms such as Functors, Monoids, Applicative Functors and other extraneous terms to those who never programmed in functional languages.
+For the sake of simplicity, I'll group them here as simply 'Monad', taking the risk of being semantically wrong to make you understand the concept.
+I promise I'll disambiguate this later, ok?

 Let me show you some scala code to illustrate what this means: